hiimlex/leux/docs/src/pages/Select/select.md

 ## Select

 Select is a component that allow users to select values from a list of options.
+This is a custom component and not a native select element.

 <div>
 <LeSourceButton url="https://github.com/hiimlex/leux/tree/main/src/components/Select"></LeSourceButton>